cbor-wg/cddl/draft-ietf-cbor-cddl.md

 More generally, all the types defined can be used in a keytype position by following them with a double arrow — in particular, the double arrow is necessary if a type is named by an identifier (which would be interpreted as a string before a colon).
-A string also is a (single-valued) type, so another form for this example is:
+A string also is a type (that contains a single value only — the given string), so another form for this example is:

 ~~~~ CDDL